Subject Leader: Mrs C. Edwards

 In Key Stage 1 and 2 children participate in two structured P.E. lessons per week.
 The children also have numerous opportunities throughout the year to attend different sports clubs and activities and represent the school in a variety of competitions and festivals.

 In Key Stage 2, the curriculum is structured so that children participate in a range of activities including gymnastics, athletics, dance, games (striking and fielding, invasion, net and wall) and Outdoor and Adventurous Activities.
-Swimming is also taught by swimming teachers at Leyland Leisure Centre for children in Year 3.
+Swimming is also taught by swimming teachers at Leyland Leisure Centre.
 If, at the end of the block of swimming lessons, children have not achieved the required standard, children are given the opportunity to attend TOP-UP sessions in subsequent terms and years.

 We are continually striving to improve and enhance our provision for P.E. and School Sport and increase the opportunities available to all pupils.
 We offer a variety of after school clubs, for all ages and abilities and compete in a number of inter-school leagues and competitions throughout the year.
+We also organise regular intra-school competitions.
 Our children have really enjoyed participating in the 'additional activities' of Judo, Yoga, Zumba and Tai Chi.
-Hopefully this year's new activities of archery and martial arts will be just as well received.

 We also offer: